Easiest Medical Schools to Get Into

 Acceptance Rate: 53%

-The University of Mississippi School of Medicine has an impressive list of alumni that have gone on to receive many awards for their groundbreaking work in medicine.
-The most notable alumni are Dr. Martina Bebin, Dr. Sherry Martin, Dr. John Calvin Fleming, Jr., Dr. Gene Barrett, Dr. Bernard Dreiling, Dr. Randy Voyles, Dr. Suzanne T. Miller, and Dr. Peter Blake.
-Along with these distinguished alumni, the U.S. News and World Report ranked the University of Mississippi School of Medicine #77 in Most Graduates Practicing in Primary Care Fields, and #4 in Most Graduates Practicing in Medically Underserved Areas.
+Renowned for its notable alumni, the University of Mississippi School of Medicine takes pride in individuals who have received esteemed recognition for their pioneering achievements in the realm of medicine.
+Notable alumni include Dr. Martina Bebin, Dr. Sherry Martin, Dr. John Calvin Fleming, Jr., Dr. Gene Barrett, Dr. Bernard Dreiling, Dr. Randy Voyles, Dr. Suzanne T. Miller, and Dr. Peter Blake.
+The school has also been recognized by U.S. News and World Report, ranking at 77th for Most Graduates Practicing in Primary Care Fields and 4th for Most Graduates Practicing in Medically Underserved Areas.

 2. University of North Dakota School of Medicine and Health Sciences